Parties and Celebrations in English

 3.)
 Do you prefer summer vacations or winter holidays?

 4.)
 If you could invent a new celebration, what would it be?
-What should be celebrate more?
+What should be celebrated more?

 WARM UP